 1.1 The Council's previous Tenant Participation Strategy was published in 2010.
-However, the ways in which we involve and communicate with our tenants has changed, providing us with the opportunity to improve our approach to tenant engagement in new and refreshed Strategy and plan.
+However, the ways in which we involve and communicate with our tenants has changed, providing us with the opportunity to improve our approach to tenant engagement in new and refreshed Strategy.
 Since April 2017, the Council has dedicated additional staffing resource to tenant engagement, providing a 0.5FTE Tenant Participation Officer role.
 This provides us with the resource to further cement and improve our relationships with tenants - providing new, diverse and modern approaches to tenant engagement.

-- 1.2 Successful tenant participation should deliver benefits for all those involved that being the landlord, staff, and tenants.
-Benefits often include fewer complaints, higher tenant satisfaction and shared accountability when making decisions.
-Ultimately, the aim of tenant involvement is to understand the needs, aspirations and experiences of Council tenants and to improve our services as a result of this. - 1.3 The Council has been a member of TPAS since 2015 and we aim to achieve our objectives by following the TPAS Community Engagement Standards: - Engagement Strategy: Ensure our tenant engagement links directly to business plan objectives. - Resources for Engagement: Engagement must be adequately resourced to ensure it is effective in delivering planned outcomes. - Information and Insight: We should provide access to information at the right level, at the right time, and in the right way. - Influence and Scrutiny: Ensure tenants, leaseholders and communities can influence appropriately. - Community Engagement: We should engage with communities and local stakeholders to develop projects and plans to meet jointly identified needs. - Valuing Engagement: Ensure our tenant engagement outcomes will benefit stakeholder organisations, tenants, leaseholders and communities.
+- 1.2 The Council has been a member of TPAS since 2015 and we aim to achieve our objectives by following the TPAS Community Engagement Standards: - Engagement Strategy: Ensure our tenant engagement links directly to business plan objectives. - Resources for Engagement: Engagement must be adequately resourced to ensure it is effective in delivering planned outcomes. - Information and Insight: We should provide access to information at the right level, at the right time, and in the right way. - Influence and Scrutiny: Ensure tenants, leaseholders and communities can influence appropriately. - Community Engagement: We should engage with communities and local stakeholders to develop projects and plans to meet jointly identified needs. - Valuing Engagement: Ensure our tenant engagement outcomes will benefit stakeholder organisations, tenants, leaseholders and communities. - 1.3 Since approval of the Strategy's consultation draft by Executive Members on 1st August 2019, the Council has undergone a period of consultation with our tenants, gathering their thoughts on the draft.
+A summary of this feedback is provided in Appendix A. Slight changes (detailed below) have consequently been made in response to this feedback and the final version of the Strategy is attached in Appendix B.